The best hotels in Bagamoyo

 The mistake people make is spending luxury money at mid-tier hotels.
 Diamonds Mapenzi Beach Club at $175-240/night is good, but it's not the same category.
 Know what you're buying before you commit.
 If you're spending $200+/night, push a little further to Ras Kutani and get the real thing.

-Bagamoyo's best neighborhoods
+Bagamoyo's best hotel regions

 Old Town and the Beach Road corridor are your best base for history plus ocean access.
 If you're spending real money, skip town entirely and go straight to Lazy Lagoon Island or Ras Kutani.